RingMan/sea-quell/README.md

 Just type `lein midje` from the command prompt to run the tests.
 They should all pass.

 Looking at the [tests](test/seaquell/core_test.clj) is a great way to learn what sea-quell can and can't do.

+## A Note About MS Access
+For those of you who work with Microsoft Access, you'll probably want to switch to the `paren-joins` branch.
+Unlike `master`, the `paren-joins` branch is subject to rebasing (you've been warned), but it has a few differences that make it work well with Access.

+The biggest difference is that multiple joins are parenthesized left-to-right.
+Next, `join` is the same as `inner-join`.
+I think this is true for most dialects, but Access seems to require one of INNER, RIGHT, or LEFT before the JOIN keyword.
+Join conditions that use logical connectives also get parentheses.
+Again, queries that break without them work when they're added.
+Finally, I changed the delimiters to square brackets (reads nicer).

+**IMPORTANT**: When you're doing joins targeting an Access database, you'll need to qualify all column names with the table they came from, even if the column name is unambiguous.
+This may be good practice anyway, but Access insists on it.